shiv-source/etasens-technologies-backend-test-task/readme.md

 ## Task description:

-Kindly complete the task and send it to me at the earliest.

 Edit email template from front end
 1. Setup Angular and nodejs stack with mongodb
 2. Create an email table in mongodb with following fields - id, companyid, email template name, template content.
 We will have templates for name "FORGOT_PASSWORD" and "WELCOME"